 How to Fix Door Not Closing on Whirlpool WMH31017FS (Over-the-Range)

-This guide walks you through diagnosing and repairing a door that won’t close properly on the Whirlpool WMH31017FS over-the-range microwave.
-We’ll cover the most common mechanical causes, the parts most likely to need replacement, and clear step-by-step instructions to get your microwave sealing correctly again.
+This guide will walk you through diagnosing and repairing a door that won’t close properly on your Whirlpool WMH31017FS over-the-range microwave.
+I’ve tackled this issue countless times, and I’ll cover the most common mechanical causes, the parts likely needing replacement, and provide clear step-by-step instructions to get your microwave sealing correctly again.
 Most homeowners with basic mechanical comfort can complete this repair in 1 to 2 hours using common household tools.

 Common Symptoms & Causes

-Before pulling out your tools, confirm your issue matches one of these typical failure patterns for the WMH31017FS:
+Before diving into repairs, let’s ensure your issue matches one of these typical failure patterns for the WMH31017FS:

 • Door swings open or pops back open after pressing it shut